-Life Is Strange has 3 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+Life Is Strange has 1 accessibility feature for Difficulty which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.

 Adjust Speed: Adjust the overall speed of the game, or rewind play for a second attempt, to ease reaction times.
 By slowing the game, you have more time to interpret what is happening and then execute your actions.
 It also reduces the pressure on getting things right quickly or the first time you attempt them.